Ethical Considerations in AI-Enhanced Apologetics

 Continuous Improvement

-AI systems should be designed to continuously learn and improve, just as we strive to grow in our spiritual lives.
-However, the ultimate authority should always lie with human leaders.
+AI systems should be designed to continuously learn and improve, just as we strive to grow in our spiritual lives. the ultimate authority should always lie with human leaders.

 Key Takeaway: Always have human checks to correct and guide AI outputs, preventing any misinterpretation or error.